respiratory-immunology-lab/microbiome-shotgun/downstream/README.md

         |---day21 # class = phyloseq
         |---day28 # class = phyloseq
 ```

+### Looping through the master list to test for DA taxa

 From here, we can loop through the `phyloseq` object contained with the `input_data` list, and run `phyloseq_limma()`.